Assess carbon.

 Another one of our building hints and ideas is to employ a carbon assessment tool like EPIC, which EHDD just just unveiled.
 Early in the project cycle, it enables EHDD designers—and subsequently, their clients—to set carbon targets and identify the most effective methods.

-“We see this as complementary to life-cycle assessment and product optimisation tools like Tally and EC3, which are crucial later in design,” writes Brad Jacobson in an earlier article for gb&d.
+“We see this as complementary to life-cycle assessment and product optimization tools like Tally and EC3, which are crucial later in design,” writes Brad Jacobson in an earlier article for gb&d.

 The EPIC tool, which is presently undergoing beta testing, “brings together operational and embodied carbon impacts and potential sequestration measures, on a level playing field and measured over a project life cycle, so we can see more clearly where we get the biggest, and most immediate, bang for the buck,” according to Jacobson.